-- Require that participants have comprehensive health insurance.
-We also require that they purchase travel accident (emergency evacuation, repatriation) insurance and we provide the form for their doing so.
+- Require that participants have comprehensive health insurance and that they purchase travel accident (emergency evacuation, repatriation) insurance (special form is provided for their doing so).

-- Conduct inquiries regarding the potential health, safety, and security risks of the local environment of the program, including program-sponsored accommodation, events, excursions, and other activities, prior to the program.
+- Conduct inquiries regarding the potential health, safety, and security risks of the local environment of its own programs, including program-sponsored accommodation, events, excursions, and other activities, prior to the program.
 Monitor possible changes in country conditions.
 Provide information about changes and advise participants and their parents/guardians/families as needed.

-- Hire vendors and contractors (e.g. travel and tour agents) that have provided reputable services in the country in which the program takes place.
+- Hire vendors and contractors (e.g. travel and tour agents) that have provided reputable services in the country in which its own programs take place.
 Advise such vendors and contractors of the program sponsor's expectations with respect their role in the health and safety of participants.

-- Conduct appropriate inquiry regarding available medical and professional services.
+- Conduct appropriate inquiry regarding available medical and professional services available near its own program sites.
 Provide information about these services for participants and their parents/guardians/families, and help participants obtain the services they may need.

 - Develop and provide health and safety training for program directors and staff, including guidelines with respect to intervention and referral that take into account the nature and location of the study abroad program.

-- Develop codes of conduct for their programs; communicate codes of conduct and the consequences of noncompliance to participants.
+- Develop codes of conduct for study abroad participants; communicate codes of conduct and the consequences of noncompliance to participants.
 Take appropriate action when aware that participants are in violation.